-Honeynut squash is in season during Fall and Winter and looks like a mini butternut squash, but is much sweeter.
-It roasts super easy and makes for an excellent Fall side dish.
+Honeynut squash is in season during Fall and Winter and looks like a mini butternut squash, but the flesh is much sweeter.
+It roasts up super easy and makes for an excellent Fall side dish.

 Come to find out, these miniature squashes are the result of plant breeders from Cornell, and the famous chef Dan Barber of Blue Hill at Stone Barns.

 While giving one plant breeder at Cornell a kitchen tour, he grabbed a butternut and accusingly asked, “If you’re such a good breeder, why don’t you make this thing taste good?
 Why don’t you shrink the thing?!”
 Amen, Chef.
 I think most of us can agree that to make the butternut squash taste good, it takes a lot of finessing.

 Turns out they are bred to not only be smaller than butternut squash, but are also bred specifically to be much sweeter and tender.
 In fact they are so much more mild than the sometimes bitter butternut, that you can actually eat the flesh and the skin.

 Cube up the squash and roast or steam them to add to your salads or stir into a ground breakfast sausage, similar to my stuffed acorn squash, for a unique breakfast.